 If you decide to wash your comforter yourself, use a gentle detergent and a low heat drying setting.
 Be sure to dry the product completely for approximately 8-12 hours.
 Products must be dried in a machine.
 Line drying is not recommended.

-Down Blanket and Throw
+How to Wash a Down Blanket and Throw

 Wash with a mild detergent on a gentle setting with warm water.